number571/go-peer/README.md

 To see the success of sending and receiving messages, you need to do all the same operations, but with `localhost:7070` and `node2_hlm`.
 This node will be Alice.

-> More example images about HLM pages in the the file `cmd/hlm/README.md`
+> More example images about HLM pages in the [github.com/number571/go-peer/cmd/hlm/examples/images](https://github.com/number571/go-peer/tree/master/cmd/hlm/examples/images "Path to HLM images")

-### 3. Another applications
+## 3. Another applications

 * Hidden Message Service: [github.com/number571/go-peer/tree/master/cmd/hms](https://github.com/number571/go-peer/tree/master/cmd/hms "HMS");
 * Hidden Message Client: [github.com/number571/go-peer/tree/master/cmd/hmc](https://github.com/number571/go-peer/tree/master/cmd/hmc "HMC");